 This sampling method resulted in 59 potential participants.
 An internet search was conducted on each potential participant to obtain further information about the individuals and their institutions.
 Both personal characteristics (medical education, training, and educational awards) and organizational characteristics (geographic location, hospital size and affiliation, and patient population) were considered so that a variety of organizations and backgrounds were represented.
 Through this process, the list was narrowed to 16 attendings who were contacted to participate in the study, of which 12 agreed.
 The number of attendings examined was appropriate because saturation of metathemes can occur in as little as 6 interviews, and data saturation occurs at 12 interviews.19 The participants were asked to provide a list of their current learners (ie, residents and medical students) and 6 to 10 former learners to contact for interviews and focus groups.

-Interviews and focus groups.
-The research team also conducted individual, semistructured interviews with the attendings (N = 12), focus groups with their current teams (N = 46), and interviews or focus groups with their former learners (N = 26).
+The research team also conducted individual, semistructured interviews with the attendings (n = 12), focus groups with their current teams (n = 46), and interviews or focus groups with their former learners (n = 26).
 Current learners were asked open-ended questions about their roles on the teams, their opinions of the attendings, and the care the attendings provide to their patients.
-Because they were observed during rounds, the researchers were able to ask for clarification about specific interactions observed during the teaching rounds.
-Depending on availability and location, former learners either participated in inperson focus groups or interviews on the day of the site visit, or in a later telephone interview.
-All interviews and focus groups were audio-recorded and transcribed.
+Because they were observed during rounds, the researchers asked for clarification about specific interactions observed during the teaching rounds.
+Depending on availability and location, former learners either participated in in-person focus groups or interviews on the day of the site visit, or in a later telephone interview.
+All interviews and focus groups were audio recorded and transcribed.

 Data were analyzed using a thematic analysis approach,20 which involves reading through the data to identify patterns (and create codes) that relate to behaviors, experiences, meanings, and activities.
 The patterns are then grouped into themes to help further explain the findings.21 The research team members (S.S. and M.H.) met after the first site visit and developed initial ideas about meanings and possible patterns.
 One team member (M.H.) read all the transcripts from the site visit and, based on the data, developed a codebook to be used for this study.
 This process was repeated after every site visit, and the coding definitions were refined as necessary.
 All transcripts were reviewed to apply any new codes when they developed.
 NVivo® 10 software (QSR International, Melbourne, Australia) was used to assist with the qualitative data analysis.